Domaine Philippe Viet

 Beaujolais | Morgon

-Viet continued his education both formally—taking winemaking classes in Beaune—and experientially working under Mathieu Baudry of Domaine Bernard Baudry in Chinon and at Lethbridge Wines in Geelong, Australia.
-By the end of 2018, things had fallen into place quickly back in Beaujolais, as he found a house to live in and 2.5 hectares of vines of Régnié.
-His career as a vigneron was about to begin.
+He further honed his skills by studying winemaking in Beaune, and gained hands-on experience with Mathieu Baudry of Domaine Bernard Baudry in Chinon and Lethbridge Wines in Geelong, Australia.
+By 2018, everything had aligned – he found a home in Beaujolais and acquired 2.5 hectares of vines in Régnié, marking the beginning of his journey as a vigneron.

 In the Cellar